ollijarviniemi/ollij.fi/AI.md

 **Q:** "What is the basis for the idea that AI is trying to defeat humans?"

-To be clear: Nothing here is a prediction of how things will play out in practice. ([Section 7](#section-7) deals with what I think are more realistic stories.)
+To be clear: Nothing here is a prediction of how things will play out in reality. ([Section 7](#section-7) deals with what I think are more realistic stories.)
 Again, I'm trying here to respond to the view "I don't really see how AI could possibly cause harm" by giving examples of how AI possibly could cause harm.
 One can find more concrete stories on the web: [Holden Karnofsky](https://www.cold-takes.com/ai-could-defeat-all-of-us-combined/), [Paul Christiano](https://www.alignmentforum.org/posts/HBxe6wdjxK239zajf/what-failure-looks-like), [Gabriel Mukobi](https://aiacumen.substack.com/p/scale-was-all-we-needed-at-first), [Paul Christiano again](https://www.alignmentforum.org/posts/AyNHoTWWAJ5eb99ji/another-outer-alignment-failure-story), [Scott Alexander](https://slatestarcodex.com/2015/04/07/no-physical-substrate-no-problem/), [Gwern](https://gwern.net/fiction/clippy).

 I would also say that "capable AIs would be able to cause the destruction of humanity" should be an alarming observation in itself.
 Yes, the realization of threat scenarios requires (among other things) that these AIs also *aim* to do this[^58] -- and I'll get into this in much more detail later -- but in any case we are dealing with very dangerous technology.
 There are few other risks of comparable size, and our plan has to be better than "let's hope these AIs don't try to do bad things".

 But now that this basic point about the extreme potential and danger of AIs has been addressed, we can move on to questions such as "will such highly capable AIs even be built?" and "how hard is it to make sure AIs don't do bad things?"

 <a name="section-3">
 ## 3. Timelines